Clarence River Estuary Coastal Management Program

 A while back I travelled down the river and just past Harwood I noted trawlers netting in the river.
 I can understand why, but there were about 5 or 6 operating and this must be detrimental to the river environment as this is a regular occurance.
 Should we stop all commercial fishing in the river and make it a sanctuary where only recreational fishing is allowed?
 I believe this would be beneficial to the majority who live in our river community.

-rmontey asked over 2 years agoThank you for your input.
+rmontey asked almost 3 years agoThank you for your input.
 We note your concerns and will include them in the CMP Scoping Study.
 Future CMP actions relating to commercial and recreational fishing access will be the responsibility of DPI Fisheries who are participating in the CMP development process.

 -